Rekordbox 7 is out! A shameless cash grab

 This might be the best feature about this whole update: the new preferences screen.

-I don’t know about you, but I always have to google Rekordbox settings, because I can never find the right one.
+I don’t know about you, but I always have to Google Rekordbox settings, because I can never find the right one.

 The new screen is nicely organized and categorized.

-And you can Search now!
+You can Search now!

 The great Pioneer paywall

-The $120 version is the frugal plan.
+The $120-version is the frugal plan.

 The downside is that companies that operate with subscription plans almost never benefit the user.